Shuvo-saha01/OTT_analysis/readme.md

 - An orchestration function that aims to orchestrate the stage 1
 - uses constructor functions for easy maintainance

+### Key points
+- Idempotent pipeline (does not create redundant data)
+- Clean code
+- Optimized single pipeline
+- Full load pipeline

 # Stage 2 : applying transformations to the data
 The goal of this stage is to apply transformations to the data for further usage

 ### Transformations
 - Transformed 'cast' column into an ARRAY for postgres
-- Transformed 'Listed_in' column into an ARRAY for postgres
+- Transformed 'listed_in' column into an ARRAY for postgres

 ### workflow architechture
 - retrieves data from SQL tables